dhis2/training-docs/content/android/tg_aswa_part2.md

 ## Learning objectives for this session

-* How to Install the Android Settings Web App
+The overall objective of this session is to demonstrate how to use

-* How to navigate through the Android Settings Web App
+1. Describe how analytics work in the Android app.
-* Understand different features for the web App
+2. Demonstrate how to configure and display analytics in the Android app.

 ## Time needed for this session